R. Timothy Patterson

 - B.Sc., Biology, Dalhousie University, Halifax, 1980.

-The ICSC describes itself as “an apolitical association of independent scientists, economists and energy and policy experts who have joined together to promote better public understanding of climate science and policy worldwide.”
+The ICSC, directed by Tom Harris (formerly of the High Park Group, a “public affairs firm”), has described itself as “an apolitical association of independent scientists, economists and energy and policy experts who have joined together to promote better public understanding of climate science and policy worldwide.”

 Stance on Climate Change

 In an interview with 21st Century Science & Technology, Patterson admitted that while “it’s not really my area of research,” he began to think about the influence of carbon dioxide after reading work by climate change deniers Jan Veizer and Nir Shaviv.

 “And this is again due very heavily to Jan Veizer at the University of Ottawa […] And this is where the work he did with Shaviv came in, and they found that there was no statistical correlation between CO2 and climate.
 And in my research, I didn’t really see any CO2 impact at all; there was nothing changing in more recent times that didn’t correlate well with the sunspot cycle.
 So, that’s how I got where I am.”

 June 20, 2007

 Writing in the National Post, Patterson declared: